 Generally, a plan's funded status is determined by comparing the plan's assets (the assets that have been set aside in trust to pay the plan's benefits obligations and administrative costs) to its liabilities (the present value of all promised future benefits payments).
 Funded status is expressed as a percentage determined by dividing assets by liabilities.
-For example, a plan with \$80 in assets and \$100 in liabilities would be 80% funded ($80 \div 100 = 0.8$).
-A plan with \$100 in assets and \$80 in liabilities would be 125% funded ($100 \div 80 = 1.25$).
+For example, a plan with \$80 in assets and \$100 in liabilities would be 80% funded ( $80 \div 100 = 0.8$ ).
+A plan with \$100 in assets and \$80 in liabilities would be 125% funded ( $100 \div 80 = 1.25$ ).
 The higher the percentage, the better funded the plan.

 In accordance with federal law, this Notice reports on how well funded your Plan is by using a measure called the "funding target attainment percentage."
 This percentage is obtained by dividing the Plan's Net Plan Assets by Plan Liabilities on the Valuation Date for the Plan Year.
-(The terms Net Plan Assets, Plan Liabilities and Valuation Date are defined below following the chart.)
-Your Plan's funding target attainment percentage for the 2013 Plan Year, and each of the two preceding Plan Years, is shown in the chart below.
-The value of the Plan's assets and liabilities for each of the same years is also shown.
+(The terms Net Plan Assets, Plan Liabilities and Valuation Date are defined below following the table.)
+Your Plan's Funding Target Attainment Percentage for the 2014 Plan Year, and each of the two preceding Plan Years, is shown in the table below.
+The table also shows how the Plan's Funding Target Attainment Percentage was calculated.

-NOTE: A plan's funding target attainment percentage is measured as of the plan's "Valuation Date," which is the first day of the Plan Year at issue.
-Thus, in the chart, the funded status of your Plan is shown as of the beginning of each Plan Year (e.g., as of January 1, 2013, January 1, 2012, etc.).
+NOTE: A plan's Funding Target Attainment Percentage is measured as of the plan's "Valuation Date," which is the first day of the Plan Year at issue.
+Thus, in the table, the funded status of your Plan is shown as of the beginning of each Plan Year (e.g., as of January 1, 2014, January 1, 2013, etc.).